IELTS Reading: A smart and the best strategy to handle YES/NO/NOT GIVEN

 Line 7 of the second paragraph says, “Most stepwells are found…. …. … .. ”.
 This confirms that the setpwells can be found.
 So, we can give a tick (√) for the second part of the question.

 But, interestingly, Line 1 of the second paragraph says, “Unique to this region”.
-Then, from line 7 to 14 indicates that the stespwells are clustered around Gujrat, Rajasthan and Delhi, all of which are located in India.
-So, this information contradicts or doesn’t match with the third part of the question.
+Then, lines 7 to 14 indicate that the step wells are clustered around Gujrat, Rajasthan, and Delhi, all of which are located in India.
+So, this information contradicts or doesn’t match the third part of the question.
 So, we can give a cross (X) for the third part of the question.

 Now, we have two ticks(√) and one cross(X) for this question.
 So, the answer is FALSE.